nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 - **Examine the access policy for the bucket**

-    This user will need readwrite access to the bucket to perform both backups and restores.
+    This user will need read/write access to the bucket to perform both backups and restores.

 - **Find the Access Key ID and Secret Key ID**